uho/j1eforth/README.md

 Words to test in the simulator [ see , ' , compile , [compile] , ?branch , branch , call, .. and many more ]

-Have fun , modify and pass on , ( I would like to see it running on the actual FPGA of J1 if possible )
+Have fun , modify and pass on , ( I would like to see it running on the actual j1 FPGA if possible )